alexcg1/my-first-jina-app/chapters/all_in_one.md

 <img src="images/flow-index.png">
 </p>

 If you look at `startrek_tng.csv` you'll see it's just one big text file.
-Our Flow will process it into something more suitable for Jina to process, which is handled by the Pods in the Flow.
+Our Flow will process it into something more suitable for Jina, which is handled by the Pods in the Flow.
 Each Pod performs a different task.

 In Jina 101, we discussed [Documents and Chunks](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#document--chunk).
 In our indexing Flow, we: